 Seafood Soup Recipe

-This seafood soup is made from scratch, so you will get all that amazing seafood flavour you love so much.
-Whether you are using lobster, crab, prawns or a mixture, the flavour is amazing.
+This seafood soup recipe is made from scratch, so you will get all that amazing seafood flavour you love so much.
+Whether you are using lobster, crab, prawns or a mixture, the flavor is amazing.

-The better the seafood broth you use, the better this recipe is going to taste.
+The better the seafood broth you use in this seafood soup recipe, the better it is going to taste.
 Whenever you are basing a whole recipe on a broth you need to make sure you use something of quality.
 It is so important.